Wisconsin Backpacking

 BEFORE ARRIVAL: Reserve a backpacking site in advance.

-DAY 1 (4.5-Miles): Park at the David Obey Interpretive Center and get a permit for the campsite on North Shattuck Lake.
+Park at the David Obey Interpretive Center and get a permit for the campsite on North Shattuck Lake.
 Fill up with water and head out from the interpretive center onto the Ice Age Trail in a clockwise route around the loop.
-There’s a few trail intersections in this first mile before reaching the campsite on the unnamed lake, so stay alert.
-Cross County Highway M and continue south on the IAT until you reach the circle trail intersection, then follow the Circle Trail around to the west and eventually to a second highway crossing.
+There are a few trail intersections in this first mile before reaching the campsite on the unnamed lake, so stay alert.
+Cross County Highway M and continue south on the IAT until you reach the Circle Trail intersection, then follow the Circle Trail around to the west and eventually to a second highway crossing.
 Stay on track until you reach another intersection with the IAT and then turn right to loop around North Shattuck Lake.
 A short spur trail leads to the Hiker’s Campsite.

 ARTICLE (WISCONSIN-EXPLORER)